 Communities In Schools

-Volunteers of America North Louisiana has partnered with the Communities In Schools, the nations largest and most effective organization dedicated to keeping kids in school and helping them succeed in life.
+Volunteers of America North Louisiana has partnered with Communities In Schools, the nation’s largest and most effective organization dedicated to keeping kids in school and helping them succeed in life.
+We start with the belief that caring adults can change a child’s life.

 Why It’s Important

-In Shreveport- Bossier City, there are over 25,000 children living in poverty.
-Without community support, they are at risk for missing school, dropping out and failing to earn a high school diploma.
-By helping our most vulnerable students stay in school and succeed in life, we are building a storing, healthier and more economically-stable communities where every person is capable of reaching his or her greatest potential.
+In Shreveport- Bossier City, more than 25,000 children live in poverty.
+Without community support, they are at risk for missing school, falling behind academically, and dropping out of school altogether.
+By helping our most vulnerable students stay in school and succeed in life, we are building stronger, healthier and more economically stable communities where every person is capable of reaching his or her greatest potential.
 After all, each child is our child, and our collective future.

 How We Do What We Do